evanbones/okmr_auv/README.md

 and every system below that being a step in the chain that makes the L5 systems request a reality

 Refresh / processing rate is the main factor that determines what layer a subsystem is in.
 The slower, the higher the layer.

+This also strongly defines what programming language the code should be written in.

 - L5 = Mission Plan (e.g., root state machaine in Automated Planner) ~30 second period
 - L4 = Behavior Logic (specific task state machines, motion planner) ~5 second period